 She lived to dance and performed in various shows and festivals as well as entering syllabus and medal examinations.

-Having gained her teacher qualification and to the dismay of her parents she decided to discontinue dancing… perhaps being a ‘Swinging Chick of the 60’s’ and working in London had something to do with it!
+Robin gained her teacher qualification under the Imperial Society of Teachers of Dancing (ISTD).
+But to the dismay of her parents she decided to discontinue dancing… perhaps being a ‘Swinging Chick of the 60’s’ and working in London had something to do with it!